funwithbots/stuff/code/ebook to pdf/README.md

 1. **Calibre**: Ensure that Calibre is installed, and the `ebook-convert` executable is available.
 You can download Calibre from [https://calibre-ebook.com/](https://calibre-ebook.com/).
 2. **Python**: This script requires Python 3.x.
 3. **Environment Setup**:
-   - Update the `EBOOK_CONVERT_PATH` variable in the script to point to the location of `ebook-convert.exe` on your system.
+   - Update the `EBOOK_CONVERT_PATH` variable in the script or set an ENV to point to the location of `ebook-convert.exe` on your system.

 ## How It Works